CallMeGreg/repo-language-analysis/README.md

 > repos.json
 ```

-_List all repos that contain at least one CodeQL supported programming language:_
+_List all repos that contain at least one CodeQL supported language:_

 ```shell
 gh repo list ORGANIZATION --limit 100 \